markallanevans/flixie/WorkLog.md

     + on the buttons in <ListItem /> had to use onClick={() => console.log('me!')} and not just plain {console.log('me!')} to avoid having the logs happen automatically.
     + in the select and option set, had to put onChange in the select tag, why?
 Didn't work in the option tag.
     + learnings: to continue research, previously the genrelist toggle was failing due to the fact that the movies list was being screwed up in the second api call... fixed it by plugging in an if statement to check if movies was already full. in case it was, it returns out of the function... but... need to go deeper and make sure the collection query is not called on componentDidMount in the first place.
+    + was able to make the SearchBox clear itself by adding "ref" to the Searchbox and using
+        this.refs.searchBox.value = '';
+    to make it work.
+Is there a better way?